caomingkai/Shopify-BundleSales-webApp/README.md

  ## I. OAuth process
  ### Related File:
    1. install/install.php
-   1. merchantToken.txt --- **write** --- keep record of shop and its accessToken
+   1. merchantToken.sql --- **write** --- keep record of shop and its accessToken
-   1. productInfo.txt --- **write**   --- keep record of productInfo for this shop, used as selecting items when making a bundle
+   1. productInfo.sql --- **write**   --- keep record of productInfo for this shop, used as selecting items when making a bundle
-   1. collectionInfo.txt --- **write** --- keep record of collectionInfo for this shop, used as selecting items
+   1. collectionInfo.sql --- **write** --- keep record of collectionInfo for this shop, used as selecting items
-   1. assetInfo.txt --- **write**     --- used for inserting bundleCheck.liquid into assets, and append it to cart.liquid
+   1. assetInfo.sql --- **write**     --- used for inserting bundleCheck.liquid into assets, and append it to cart.liquid
  ### Work Flow:
    1. Merchant find this app in appstore, click "GET".
       + The browser would direct them to the url left by me in Shopify Parter panel, which is: http:mingkaicao.AmazonWebService.com//Shopify/3rdapp_public/install/install.php.
       + Meanwhile, the browser send following parameters with the URL: ?shop=...&hmac=...&timestamp=...
    2. The app backend server receives this GET request with those parameters.
-First it will check if this shop has already installed this app or not, by check its database(merchantToken.txt).
+First it will check if this shop has already installed this app or not, by check its database(merchantToken.sql).
       + If there exist such shop with the same name, redirect merchant to the index webpage using header() function.
       +  If there doesn't exist this shop in database, redirect merchant back to Shopify server to ask them for authorization, with following parameters: client_id(apiKey), scope, redirect_uri, with shopUrl rendering such url: https://".$shopUrl."/admin/OAuth/authorize?client_id=".$apiKey."&scope=".$scopes."&redirect_uri=".$appUrl."install/install.php
    3. The merchant is redirected to the above URL, and click OK/Cancel to authorize this app to read some info about his store.
 When 'OK' is clicked, they are directed to the redirect_uri specified in above URL.